Showing posts with label Cognitive Skills Training. Show all posts

 4) This meant additional after school staffing meetings with teachers, and administrators who were reluctant to lengthen their work-day.

 5) Auditory/sound/listening training was minimal, if any. (for creating auditory/visual integration for proficient logic and conceptualization).
+Lightweight "listening" training lessons existed, but there were few heavy practice routines, like athletic or musical training.

-These attributes created a large learning gap for everyone.
+These attributes created a large learning gap for most everyone.
 Many concerned parents became desperate and sought private remediation resources.

 Many instructional programs soon emerged.
 Some were cumbersome tutorials, whereas the individual traveled to a new setting/location.